 In Act 2, while remaining accessible to new ballet audiences, there is a crescendo of virtuosic displays by dancers as they entertain the seated Clara in the Land of Sweets.
 The solos and pas de deux of Lucy Green and Victor Estevez as Sugar Plum Fairy and Prince were sublime and rapturously received by the audience.
 The comedic pantomime theme of act 1 continued with dancing mirlitons (a type of vegetable) and a huge pudding figure, Mother Ginger (Pol Andreas Thio) hamming it up with her ginger children prancing around her ample frame.
 Other dancing feats were displayed by Spanish, Arabian and Chinese dances as well as by a solo Russian dancer.
 Powerful dance requires powerful music and, as always, this was sensitively rendered by Queensland Symphony Orchestra under the baton of Nigel Gaynor with St Peters Lutheran College choir providing the background ethereal voices in the snow scene.

-The vision for this work is magical from start to finish, inexpressibly beautiful and dreamily romantic.
-Although the audience may have seen this production many times, the enchantment of The Nutcracker does not grow old and, if anything, this annual performance has created such a well-honed and sophisticated production, our childlike wonder and delight are reawakened every year.
+Many people I spoke to said that the enchantment of The Nutcracker does not grow old and that, if anything, this annual performance has created a slick well-honed and sophisticated production which, like Christmas, serves to reawaken our childlike wonder and delight.